-Our Common Stock is listed on NYSE American.
+Our Common Stock is currently listed on NYSE American.
 We use the NYSE American definition of "Independent Director" in determining whether a director is independent in his capacity as a director and in his capacity as a member of a board committee.
-For the Audit Committee, we additionally use Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+For the Audit Committee, we additionally use Rule 10A-3(b)(1) under the Exchange Act.